wolfe60629/UNG-covid-info.js/readme.md

 ## The university has implemented this idea into their reporting, and has changed the structure of their data.
+This script's intentions are now a default inside of the university's website

 # Purpose